ietf-wg-cellar/matroska-specification/codec/av1.md

 # Cue Considerations

 Matroska uses `CuePoints` for seeking.
-Each `Block` can be referenced in the `Cues` but in practice it's better to only seek to proper random access points of the codec.
+Each `Block` can be referenced in the `Cues` but in practice it's better to only seek to proper Random Access Points of the codec.
 It means only `SimpleBlock` marked as Keyframe and `BlockGroup` with no `ReferenceBlock` SHOULD be referenced in the `Cues`.

 # Encryption

 The Encryption scheme is similar to the one used for WebM, using the `ContentEncryption` field and extra `ContentEncAESSettings` and `AESSettingsCipherMode`.

-There are 3 modes of Block encryption: Unencrypted, Full-sample and Subsample encryption.
+There are 2 modes of Block encryption: Unencrypted and Subsample encryption.

 In the Subsample encryption mode, the OBUs found in the `Block` SHOULD only encrypt the OBU payload.
 The payload of `Sequence Header OBUs` and `Metadata OBUs` SHOULD not be encrypted.